apache/opennlp/README.md

 For additional information, visit the [OpenNLP Home Page](http://opennlp.apache.org/)

-You can use OpenNLP with any language, demo models are provided [here](http://opennlp.sourceforge.net/models-1.5/).
+You can use OpenNLP with any language, demo models are provided [here](https://downloads.apache.org/opennlp/models/).

 The models are fully compatible with the latest release, they can be used for testing or getting started.

+> [!NOTE]
-Please train your own models for all other use cases.
+> Please train your own models for all other use cases.

 Documentation, including JavaDocs, code usage and command-line interface examples are available [here](http://opennlp.apache.org/docs/)